Set an index's query language

 Most of Algolia’s textual matching is language agnostic, meaning the matching and ranking processes are the same for every language.
 If a search textually matches a record, that record is returned.
 This approach ensures that Algolia works for any language without any extra customization.

-However, there are circumstances where knowledge of the query language is important for accurate search.
+However, there are circumstances where knowledge of the query language is vital for accurate search.
 For example, by identifying your query language, you can treat plurals and singulars as equivalent.
 If your users search for “mice”, you most likely don’t want to treat the singular “mouse” as a typo.

-Algolia has two main parameters that rely on query language:
+Two parameters rely on query language:

-To set an index’s language through the API, you need to use the setSettings method.
+To set an index’s language through the API, use the

 1 2 3 4 $index->setSettings([ 'queryLanguages' => ['en'], 'ignorePlurals' => true ]);